GavAng/procedurally_generated_maze_game/README.md

 ## Reflections and Improvements

-This project was made over a year and a half ago, and looking back there is a lot I would like to improve:
+This project was made over a year and a half ago, here are some things I would like to improve:

 - Add test coverage
 - Use NumPy as the program deals with a lot of lists